burstable-ai/burst/examples/mnist_fashion/README.md

 * as a command-line python script that can be run remotely through `burst` (data visualizations are written into an `output/` folder)
 * in interactive Jupyter notebooks, with in-notebook visualizations

-Burst can support both types of model training.
+`burst` can support both types of model training.

 # Running the example on a local machine

+We recommend creating a python virtual environment dedicated to this project.  (https://realpython.com/python-virtual-environments-a-primer/)
+Make sure you have installed the correct version of the required python packages.

+    pip install -r requirements.txt

 To run the command line examples, use